-To measure the brightness of a notebook’s display, we enable the notebook’s high-contrast white background and then use an AEMC light meter to measure the brightness of each of the four corners of the screen, as well as the center.
-We then average the five readings to determine the display’s overall brightness in lux.
+To measure the brightness of a notebook’s display, we enable the notebook’s high-contrast white background and then use an Spyder4 colorimeter and the Dispcal app to measure the brightness of each of the four corners of the screen, as well as the center.
+We then average the five readings to determine the display’s overall brightness in nits.

 Generally speaking, decibel outputs above 80 dB are considered satisfactory.
 Differences in as little as 3 dB equate to the doubling or halfing of perceived loudness.
 (E.g. 83 dB is commonly perceived to be twice as loud as 80 dB by the human ear.)

-After LAPTOP completes its lab testing, a product is turned over to a writer who spends a significant amount of time using the device, software, or service.
-The writer and LAPTOP’s editors determine a rating based on design, ease of use, features, performance, and overall value.
+After we complete our lab testing, a product is turned over to a writer who spends a significant amount of time using the device, software, or service.
+The writer and Laptop’s editors determine a rating based on design, ease of use, features, performance, and overall value.
 We also take into consideration the target audience of a product and what it is trying to accomplish, and how it stacks up compared to the competition.
 Each product is rated on a scale of 1 to 5 stars, with half-star ratings possible.